Gold-Harbor-Insurance/blueskylifenet/replit.md

    - Validates and updates city/state using Zippopotam.us API when ZIP is changed
    - **Files**: client/src/utils/ipGeolocation.ts, client/src/utils/zipCodeLookup.ts

-2. **County Data Utility** (November 2025)
+2. **County Selection with Manual Entry Fallback** (November 2025)
    - Comprehensive county database covering all 50 US states, DC, and Puerto Rico
    - 3,243+ counties organized by state
-   - Dynamic county dropdown population based on selected state
+   - Uses Input field with datalist for autocomplete suggestions
+   - Allows manual typing when county lookup fails or user wants to enter custom value
+   - Shows "Select or type your county" when counties available, "Type your county" when list empty
    - **Files**: client/src/utils/countyData.ts

 3. **Thank You Page Integration**